Wellington, Shropshire: Media

+Local news and television programmes are provided by BBC West Midlands and ITV Central.
+Television signals are received from the Wrekin TV transmitter.

+Local radio stations are BBC Radio Shropshire, Hits Radio Black Country & Shropshire, Greatest Hits Radio Black Country & Shropshire and Capital North West and Wales.

+The town is served by local newspaper, Shropshire Star.

 Community projects

-A number of community organisations are active in the town, including Wellington's 'Walkers are Welcome' Group which organises regular walks around the area in addition to the annual Walking Festival, and Wellington H2A promoting arts and heritage in the town through a range of events.
-Local history and heritage are promoted by Wellington History Group and Wellington Civic Society.
-A twinning group exists to maintain links with Wellington's twin town of Chatenay-Malabry in France.
+A number of community organisations are active in the town, including the Walkers are Welcome group and Wellington H2A, which promotes arts and heritage in the town through a range of events.
+Local history and heritage are promoted by Wellington History Group and the Civic Society.

 Amongst current community projects are the Peace Garden, started by local nonagenarian George Evans (died 2020), and the ambitious project to return a cinema to the town for the first time since the closure of the Clifton almost three decades ago.
-In June 2019, the Wellington Orbit was officially opened, bringing a cafe, bar and cinema to the centre of the town.
+In June 2019, the Wellington Orbit was opened, bringing a cafe, bar and cinema to the centre of the town; it is operated by a team of volunteers.